Celebrating Adae (Akwasidae) Festival

 Black History Month in Ghana

-February or Black History Month is an annual celebration in remembrance and appreciation to those who have taken the courage to stand up against oppression of many kinds.
-Here are some outstanding Ghanaians whose stories must be told in the light of black excellence around the world.
+Black History Month is an annual celebration in remembrance and appreciation to those who have taken the courage to stand up against oppression of many kinds.
+We celebrate heroes and their sacrifices for Ghana's future and the global struggle for freedom and equality.

 Inspiring women in Ghana